Interstate 5

 A final California Interstate 5 reassurance shield is posted after the Hilt Road interchange.
 Photo taken 03/31/05.

 Shortly thereafter, Interstate 5 leaves California (Siskiyou County) and enters the state of Oregon (Jackson County).
-The speed limit immediately reduces as Interstate 5 begins to climb to Siskiyou Summit, which is the highest point on Interstate 5 (elevation 4,310 feet above sea level).
+The speed limit immediately reduces as Interstate 5 begins to climb to Siskiyou Summit, which is the highest point on Interstate 5 (el.
+4,310 feet).
 Photo taken 03/31/05.

-These Interstate 5 trailblazer shields are located at the unincorporated community of Gazelle in Siskiyou County along Old U.S. 99 (marked as "Old 99 Highway").
+These Interstate 5 trailblazers are located at the unincorporated community of Gazelle in Siskiyou County along Old U.S. 99 (marked as "Old 99 Highway").
 Photo taken by Joel Windmiller (01/07/02).

-This is the rest area located at Exit 786 (California 96) near Yreka.
-The rest area serves both north and southbound Interstate 5 traffic as well as California 96, a north-south route known as the Jefferson Scenic Highway.
+This sign is posted at the exit from the Randolph Collier rest area, which is located at Exit 786 (California 96) near Yreka.
+The rest area serves both north and southbound Interstate 5 traffic as well as California 96, a north-south route known partially as the Jefferson Scenic Highway and Klamath River Highway.
 This scenic highway designation is in reference to a once-proposed state of Jefferson.
 Locals in extreme northern California and southern Oregon once proposed to have been this new state carved from several counties in the region.
-This proposal is now dead.
-Photos taken by Jerry Mullady (03/99).
+Photos taken 05/25/08 by AARoads and 03/99 by Jerry Mullady.

 1. A History of Dunsmuir, CA by the Dunsmuir Chamber of Commerce.